'He got f***ed up': Man injured by cows in Auckland park after protecting a woman

-A herd of "possessed" cows attacked and injured a man in South Auckland's Totara Park this afternoon, ripping hunks of flesh from his body.
+A herd of "possessed" cows attacked and injured a man in South Auckland's Totara Park on Sunday afternoon, ripping hunks of flesh from his body.

 The man suffered injuries to his leg after he helped a woman who was by herself and being attacked by the cows first.